DataDog/integrations-core/external_dns/README.md

 ```

 - The `dns-pod` tag keeps track of the target DNS pod IP.
 The other tags are related to the Datadog Agent that is polling the information using the service discovery.
-  pod IP.
-The other tags will be related to the dd-agent that is polling the informations using the service discovery.
 - The service discovery annotations are done on the pod.
 To deploy, add the annotations to the metadata of the template's specification.

 ### Validation